Best Configuration Management Software

 The key trends related to SCM tools are continuous integration and deployment, AI integration, and model-driven automation management.

-Regarding the industry, the configuration management systems market was valued at $1.72 billion in 2020.
+Regarding the industry, the configuration management system market was valued at $1.72 billion in 2020.
 The number is expected to reach $5.81 billion by 2028, growing at a CAGR of 16.26% from 2021 to 2028.
 This indicates that configuration management systems are not going out of the trend anytime soon!

 So, what can we expect in the future of configuration management software tools?
 Here are some trends!